Chart Color Schemes

 Educational attainment in Banksia Park aligns closely with national averages, showing typical qualification patterns and performance metrics

-Banksia Park's educational qualifications trail regional benchmarks, with 21.6% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
-The most common qualification is bachelor degrees at 15.3%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.7%).
-Vocational credentials are also prominent, with 40.1% of residents aged 15+ holding them, including advanced diplomas (11.2%) and certificates (28.9%).
-Educational participation is high, with 26.4% of residents currently enrolled in formal education, including primary (10.9%), secondary (7.0%), and tertiary education (3.8%).
+Banksia Park's educational qualifications trail regional benchmarks, with 21.6% of residents aged 15+ holding university degrees compared to Australia's 30.4%.
+This gap suggests potential for educational development and skills enhancement.
+Bachelor degrees are the most common at 15.3%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.7%).
+Trade and technical skills are prominent, with 40.1% of residents aged 15+ holding vocational credentials – advanced diplomas (11.2%) and certificates (28.9%).

-Educational participation is notably high, with 26.4% of residents currently enrolled in formal education.
-This includes 10.9% in primary education, 7.0% in secondary education, and 3.8% pursuing tertiary education.
+Educational participation is notably high, with 26.4% of residents currently enrolled in formal education, including 10.9% in primary, 7.0% in secondary, and 3.8% in tertiary education.

 Frequently Asked Questions - Education